 Illustration: Liu Rui/GT

-The author is the director for Strategic Studies Institute of American Studies, Chinese Academy of Social Sciences.
+The author is an associate research fellow at the Institute of Taiwan Studies of the Chinese Academy of Social Sciences.